ntmitchell/ntmitchell.github.io/_posts/2017-02-24-predicting-coffee-prices.md

 ---
 # Predicting Coffee Prices Using Random Forest Regression

 Temperature and production data were combined and used to model a benchmark indicator for global coffee prices.
 A random forest regressor was optimized and used to model the data with a 6-month lag between data and predictions.
 The model is strongly correlated with results, although it appears to have a strong bias problem.
+Predictions were made for early 2017, which have thus far proved directionally accurate.

 [Part I](#Part-I) lists the modeling code.
 Data acquisition and cleaning were kept in separate programming objects for readability and easy data manipulation.